 3) In the next window, click Change adapter settings.

-4) Right-click on your network and select Properties.
+4) Right-click on your network adapter and select Properties.

 5) Double-click Internet Protocol Version 4 (TCP/IPv4) to view its properties.